The phone rung.

 You can find yourself in a situation where, for an extended period, your sleep is frequently interrupted.
 Sometimes it’s for different reasons.
 Sometimes it’s the same reason again and again.
 For the sake of your health, you need to do something about this.
 Don’t be complacent.
 Chances are, you know what to do.
 Put the smartphone on silent.
 Keep the dog out of the bedroom.
 Wear earplugs, so you don’t wake so easily.
 Do what you need to do while staying calm and reasonable.

 Just because your sleep has been interrupted doesn’t mean it’s the end of the world.
 It’s just less than ideal.
 Don’t act like it’s the end of the world.
 Don’t get angry.
 Don’t act like a bear that’s been woken out of hibernation.
 As a rule of thumb, keeping calm helps you solve almost any problem you may have in life.
-It’s better for the people in your life to think of you as a hero rather than a villain.
+The people in your life should think of you as a hero rather than a villain.

 Sleep is essential to your health.
 Remembering and interpreting your dreams can be vital for understanding where your life is at.
 Physical and mental health are closely interrelated.